 Like many crops, watermelon plants prefer soil that is loose and loamy.
 Sandy-loam soil comprises over 50 percent sand and less than five percent clay.
 This mixture promotes aeration in the earth, which helps control moisture and temperature.

 Air acts as insulation in sandy-loam earth, which is critical for watermelon growth.
-These vining plants require moist, warm soil in order to flourish.
-In fact, watermelon plants need sunny locations as much for the soil temperature as the sunlight.
+These vining plants require moist, warm soil to flourish.
+Watermelon plants need sunny locations as much for the soil temperature as the sunlight.

 Melons thrive in slightly acidic conditions.
 The best soil for watermelon should have a pH balance between 6.0-6.8.
 Consider adding a soil acidifier if the planting location is particularly alkaline.